 Girl, Missing came out in October 2006.
 Since then I have published many more teen thrillers as well as two teen romance series, a couple of books for younger children and, more recently, a number of standalone crime fiction novels for adults.

-In my spare time I like going to the movies, watching football with my son, being cooked for by my husband and going out with my friends.
+In my spare time I like going to the movies, watching football and F1 with my son, being cooked for by my husband and going out with my friends.
 I don’t like rats, rudeness or shoe shopping and I love dim sum, acts of kindness and great stories.